Issues in the heartland Model

 – They force the Book of Mormon into a small corner of North America, ignoring all inferences in the account which infer continental occupation.
 They correlate all Book of Mormon lands and peoples with mearly two Mesoamerican people’s, while ignoring the largest and most influential cultures on the continent.

 – They require a “second Cumorah theory”.
 Where Moroni wanders over 2000 miles after the final battle somewhere in Vera Cruz Mexico to get to New York to bury the plates.

 – Although Mayan models do a good job at finding cultural correlations, none of them have done a very good job at really matching individuals Book of Mormon cities with archaeological ruins.
 None of them can match Zerahemla or the city of Nephi with convincing archaeological ruins which match the level of prominence and significance afforded these cities in the text.

-– They ignore many quotes by Joseph Smith and other early Saints which suggest a hemispheric model covering all the way from South America to New England.
+– Supporters of this theory ignore many quotes by Joseph Smith and other early Saints which suggest a hemispheric model covering all the way from South America to New England.

-– Suggesting rivers that travel northward, makes the idea of throwing thousands of dead bodies in the river (which then would float through the land of Zerahemla) a bit conterintuitive (see Alma x.xx).
+– Suggesting rivers that travel northward, makes the idea of throwing thousands of dead bodies in the river (which then would float through the land of Zerahemla) a bit counterintuitive (see Alma x.xx).

 Issues in the Mexican Highland Model

 Strengths of the Mexican Highland Model